 I competed in showjumping and cross-country for many years until I became bitten by the agility bug!
-I have been competing in agility since 2003, although as a child always had a collie and used to run her over the jumps in the field and over canes in the garden.
-I remember first seeing dog agility on tv in the 80's and thinking I'd love to do that!
+I have been competing in agility since 2002, although as a child always had a collie and used to run her over the jumps in the field and over canes in the garden.
+I remember first seeing dog agility on TV in the 80's and thinking 'I'd love to do that!'

 I now teach and coach dog agility and hoopers full time.
 I have very clear and detailed knowledge of what consitutes good, positive teaching (and what doesn't!)
 I develop training programmes so that students can see what they are learning, how it relates to what they need to work on and how it fits into the wider picture of how it will help them develop in the long term.